ractoon/jQuery-Text-Counter/README.md

 max                      : 200,                    // maximum number of characters/words, -1 for unlimited, 'auto' to use maxlength attribute
-countContainerElement    : "div",                  // HTML element to wrap the text count in countContainerClass      : "text-count-wrapper",   // class applied to the countContainerElement inputErrorClass          : "error",                // error class appended to the input element if error occurs counterErrorClass        : "error",                // error class appended to the countContainerElement if error occurs counterText              : "Total Count: ",        // counter text
+countContainerElement    : "div",                  // HTML element to wrap the text count in countContainerClass      : "text-count-wrapper",   // class applied to the countContainerElement textCountClass           : "text-count",           // class applied to the counter length inputErrorClass          : "error",                // error class appended to the input element if error occurs counterErrorClass        : "error",                // error class appended to the countContainerElement if error occurs counterText              : "Total Count: ",        // counter text